-A gondola frame will hang from the balloon and carry 60 TechRise experiments.
+A gondola frame will hang from the high-altitude balloon and carry 25 TechRise experiments.
 All experiments will have the opportunity to sense the atmosphere and capture images in two directions: 1) nadir: looking down to Earth's surface, and 2) horizontal: looking out to the horizon.
-The inflated balloon will block any upward views, so there will be no zenith views.
-Each experiment will be attached to the gondola, plugged into the balloon's power and data source, and insulated with foam sheets cut out with holes for any cameras or sensors that may be included in each experiment.
-Inserts will also be placed between each experiment to insulate each flight box further.
+Payloads will be insulated with foam on three sides (back, left, and right) and access upwards will be blocked, so teams should be sure to plan their experiments to take full advantage of the two sides with a view.
+Each experiment will be attached to the gondola and plugged in to the balloon's power and data source and must work autonomously without human interaction.
+All parts of the experiment must remain inside the provided flight box for the entire duration of the flight.